This privacy notice tells you what to expect when the Sustainable Markets Initiative collects, processes, shares and stores your Personal Data.

 1. Who are we?

-The Sustainable Markets Initiative (“SMI”) is a Community Interest Company (CIC) that operates globally to create sustainable markets and put Nature, planet and people at the heart of global value creation.
+The Sustainable Markets Initiative (“SMI”) operates globally to create sustainable markets and put Nature, planet and people at the heart of global value creation.
 In this Notice wherever you see the words ‘we’, ‘us’ or ‘our’, it refers to the SMI.

 2. Introduction to the GDPR